-You might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose fixed-rate loans when interest rates are low and they want to lock in this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a good rate.
-Call American Commerce Mortgage at 714-970-9700 for details.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in at this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a good rate.
+Call American Commerce Mortgage at 714-970-9700 to discuss how we can help.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
-ARMs are generally adjusted twice a year, based on various indexes.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in a great number of varieties.
+ARMs are normally adjusted twice a year, based on various indexes.

-ARMs most often feature their lowest, most attractive rates toward the start.
-They guarantee the lower interest rate from a month to ten years.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-Loans like this are often best for borrowers who anticipate moving in three or five years.
-These types of ARMs are best for people who plan to move before the loan adjusts.
+ARMs usually start out at a very low rate that may increase over time.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the initial rate is set for three or five years.
+It then adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are often best for people who expect to move within three or five years.
+These types of ARMs most benefit borrowers who will sell their house or refinance before the initial lock expires.

-Most borrowers who choose ARMs choose them when they want to take advantage of lower introductory rates and do not plan on staying in the home longer than this introductory low-rate period.
-ARMs can be risky when property values go down and borrowers cannot sell or refinance.
+Most people who choose ARMs choose them when they want to take advantage of lower introductory rates and don't plan to stay in the house longer than this introductory low-rate period.
+ARMs can be risky when property values go down and borrowers cannot sell their home or refinance their loan.